-Join Paul Trani for an in-depth discussion in this video Adding multiple pages and navigation, part of Creating a Small-Business Website with Adobe Muse.
+Join Paul Trani for an in-depth discussion in this video Adding multiple pages and navigation, part of Creating a Small-Business Website in Muse.

 - Creating multiple pages in Muse is done very easily, in fact, in Plan view, right over here just hit that little plus button and that's how you add additional pages.
 So that's what I wanna do, I wanna add a couple additional pages.
 Starting with Gallery, Shop...
 An About page and then a Contact page.
 Just like that, okay.
 So there's my four new pages.
 Now I need to add content to them and I could design each one but really they're all linked to the master page.